benjaminion/upgrading-ethereum-book/src/book.md

 The number 64 is designed to map onto [one committee per shard](https://github.com/ethereum/eth2.0-specs/pull/1428) once Phase&nbsp;1 is deployed, since these committees will also vote on shard crosslinks.

+Note that sync committees are a different thing: there is only on sync committee active at any time.

 ##### `TARGET_COMMITTEE_SIZE`

 To achieve a desirable level of security, committees need to be larger than a certain size.
 This is to make it infeasible for an attacker to randomly end up with a majority in a committee even if they control a significant number of validators.
-This target is a kind of lower-bound on committee size.
+Th target here is a kind of lower-bound on committee size.
 If there are not enough validators to make all committees have at least 128 members, then, as a first measure, the number of committees per slot is reduced to maintain this minimum.
 Only if there are fewer than `SLOTS_PER_EPOCH` * `TARGET_COMMITTEE_SIZE` = 4096 validators in total will the committee size be reduced below `TARGET_COMMITTEE_SIZE`.
 With so few validators, the system would be insecure in any case.

 [TODO: rework the following]::